ddterm/gnome-shell-extension-ddterm/docs/Vagrant.md

 GNOME Shell session in the VM will automatically be terminated, you'll have to login again - because GNOME Shell can't reload extensions without a complete restart.

+## `virbr0` Network Issue

+`vagrant-libvirt` relies on the default network bridge `virbr0`.
+It should be configured by the system libvirt daemon.

+When getting the following error:

+    /home/amezin/.vagrant.d/gems/3.4.8/gems/fog-libvirt-0.15.0/lib/fog/libvirt/requests/compute/vm_action.rb:7:in 'Libvirt::Domain#create': Call to virDomainCreate failed: /usr/lib/qemu/qemu-bridge-helper --use-vnet --br=virbr0 --fd=30: failed to communicate with bridge helper: stderr=failed to get mtu of bridge `virbr0': No such device (Libvirt::Error)

+Make sure the default network is started:

+    sudo virsh net-start default

+To start it automatically on boot:

+    sudo virsh net-autostart default

+Also, make sure the libvirt daemon is running:

+    sudo systemctl enable --now libvirtd